 Central Park is open daily from 6am to 1am and there are various entrances between 59th Street and 110th Street and 5th Avenue to Central Park West where the park is located.
 Entry is free.

-As there are so many things to see in Central Park, its recommended to download a Central Park map before you visit.Check out the following family friendly attractions and things to see within Central Park:
+As there are so many things to see in Central Park, its recommended to check out the map before you visit.Check out the following family friendly attractions and things to see within Central Park:

 Central Park Zoo